Noamsh123/DevopsProject/README.md

 Portfolio
 ===

-The Portfolio project is a three tier web application that can query, insert, update, and delete from a database it havaing a ci/cd with multibranch pipeline that build, test, publish and deploy.
+The Portfolio project is a three tier web application that maintaining a database of football players it can query, insert, update, and delete from the db and it have a ci/cd with multibranch pipeline that build, test, publish and deploy.

 #### Application Architecture
 The application is comprised of two services: